-Results: The main results are displayed in Figure 2.
-For GD they, reading times are significantly longer with stereotypically male role nouns than those of he.
-For SU they, only participants in the highest age range (56-84) show significantly longer reading times when they refers to a stereotypically male referent than when he does.
-Discussion: The present results indicate three main findings.
+Discussion: The present results indicate two main findings.
 First, the two types of singular they are processed differently.
-Second, for GD they, an influence of stereotypicality and a participant's preferred pronouns is found.
-Third, for SU they, age appears to be the driving factor.
-In sum, it appears that the processing of GD they remains influenced by stereotypicality, whereas the processing of SU they does not - as indicated by the age-group differences.
+Second, for GD they, an influence of participant stereotypicality is found.
+In sum, it appears that the processing of GD they remains influenced by stereotypicality, whereas the processing of SU they does not.
 This finding indicates that SU they became more accepted over time, suggesting a change in its processing.